Comino: Contemporary structures

 The Comino Hotel was built in the 1960s above San Niklaw Bay.
 There are also holiday bungalows by the Santa Marija Bay.
 The hotel is being rebuilt by Hili Ventures Ltd (run by Melo Hili) with an investment of €120m and set to be completed in 2023.
 The project is for the 100-room Comino Hotel to be demolished and replaced by a 70-room hotel and 19 bungalows.
-The environmental impact assessment of the project noted the negative impact of extraction of rock and soil from the site, and the loss of habitat in both sites due to the change in location and the increased number of building, further encroaching on the surrounding garrigue.
+The environmental impact assessment of the project noted the negative impact of extraction of rock and soil from the site, and the loss of habitat in both sites due to the change in location and the increased number of buildings, further encroaching on the surrounding garrigue.
 The project has yet to receive full planning and environmental permission.
 Hotel and bungalow village are expected to open by 2025.

 The Comino Police Station is located between the bungalows and the Comino Chapel.
 It is responsible for the small community and visitors, aided by the Malta Police Force in Malta and Gozo when necessary.

-Crystal Lagoon

-The lesser-known Crystal Lagoon is located near the world-famous Blue Lagoon in the west of Comino.
-It features turquoise waters, impressive cliffs, caves, and crystal clear water.
-A must-visit for anyone looking to experience true relaxation & beauty!.
-Snorkeling, swimming or cliff diving at the Crystal Lagoon can be a wonderful experience.
-You'll find plenty of small fish and other marine life while snorkling in this amazing place.
-The best way to get there is through a boat hire excursion as there is no ferrys to Crystal Lagoon.
-Another possibility is to get a ferry to Blue Lagoon and walk 20 minutes south along the coast to Crystal Lagoon.

 Transport

-Ferries provide transportation to Comino from either Malta or Gozo, with scheduled boat trips departing from Cirkewwa or Mġarr.
+Ferries provide transportation to Comino from either Malta or Gozo, with scheduled boat trips departing from Ċirkewwa or Mġarr.
 Schedules vary by season.
 Providers offer boat taxi service from Blue Lagoon, Comino back to the mainlines as well as tours of the Santa Maria Caves in Comino.